Kubernetes HomeLab

 export KUBECONFIG=/home/pawan/.kube/config

-I’ve installed cloudflared using docker agent.
+I’ve installed cloudflared docker agent:

 ❯ cat jellyfin.yml